hhao1/InterviewQuestions/README.md

 # InterviewQuestions
-Will try to finish one question per day by both JAVA and Python
+Will try to finish one question per day by both JAVA and Python.